niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-If you send a request with an invalid CSRF Token to a CSRF protected route, then the framework will throw an exception.
+If you send a request with an invalid CSRF Token to a CSRF protected route, then the framework will render an `HTTP 403 response`.

 If you want to implement the check manually in your controller you can either use the `hasValidCsrf` method of the `HttpRequest` core class which checks the application CSRF token with the recieved `csrf_token` parameter (for example when using the previos `csrfToken` function in your Twig template):